chelkyl/MeTube/README.md

     ```
 5. Open the browser to the link on the line 'Running on ...'
    - e.g. 127.0.0.1:5000

+## Testing
+Tests on the server are run using a Postman collection in the tests folder.

 ## Notes
 The server currently recreates the database from scratch every time.